Generating Formatting Members

 method, which returns a string representation of the object of that type.

 To return a meaningful string for our types, we often need to override the

 In the example below, this command is used to generate the

 method based on

 - In the editor, set the caret on the type name or within a type at the line where you want to insert overrides for formatting members.
 If the caret is on the type name, generated code will be added in the beginning of the type declaration.

-select fields and/or auto-properties to be wrapped with the
+dialog that appears, select fields and/or auto-properties to be used in the

 This feature is supported in the following languages/technologies:

 The instructions and examples given here address the use of the feature in C#.
 For details specific to other languages, see corresponding topics in the ReSharper by Language section.